 Assistant Fiction Editor

 Eleanor Gallagher has been obsessed with reading and writing stories since she was nine years old.
 She is now almost as obsessed with quilting.
-Her work has appeared in Jersey Devil Press.
+Her work has appeared in Jersey Devil Press and Jellyfish Review.
 She writes and sews from her home in Tucson, Arizona.

 Book Reviews Editor

 Michael B. Tager is a writer of many short stories, essays and poems.
 He is the Managing editor of Writers and Words, a monthly Baltimore reading series and the founder of the literary journal, The Avenue.
 He writes a monthly video game biography “Retrogamer” for Cartridge Lit.
 He likes Buffy and the Baltimore Orioles.
 He lives with his wife and cats.